Show All Answers

 -Barn & One-Room Schoolhouse -Data Center business Property Exemption -Disabled and Senior Citizens Property Tax Credit/Rent Reimbursement -Disabled Veteran Homestead -Family Farm Credit -Forest & Fruit Tree Reservations -Impoundment Structures -Industrial Property, Research service Facilities, Warehouses, Distribution Center and Cattle Facilities -Low Rent Housing -Methane Gas Conversion Property -Mobile Home Reduced Tax Rate -Manufactured Home Community or Mobile Home Park Storm Shelter -Native Prairie/Wetland -Pollution Control and Recycling -Religious, Literary, and Charitable Societies -Special Assessment for Elderly and Disabled -Speculative Shell -Urban Revitalization -Web Search Portal -Wildlife Habitat -Wind Energy Property

-To request an absentee ballot, print out the Iowa Absentee Ballot Request Form, fill it out and mail it to the Auditor's Office.
+To request an absentee ballot, print out the Iowa Absentee Ballot Request Form, fill it out and mail it or hand-deliver it to the Auditor’s Office.

 Story County Auditor’s Office 900 6th St. Nevada, IA 50201

-Upon receiving the request and when ballots are available, an absentee ballot and voting instructions will be mailed to you.
-If you do not having printer capability or access to the internet, you may call the Auditor's Office to have a request form mailed to you.
+Upon receiving the request and when absentee balloting begins, an absentee ballot and voting instructions will be mailed to you.
+If you do not having printer capability or access to the internet, you may call the Auditor’s Office to have a request form mailed to you.
 (515) 382-7210.